JoinColony/colonyNetwork/docs/interfaces/extensions/votingreputation.md

 |_motionId|uint256|The id of the motion to finalize

+### ▸ `finishUpgrade()`

+A function to be called after an upgrade has been done from v2 to v3.

+*Note: Can only be called by the colony itself, and only expected to be called as part of the `upgrade()` call.
+Required to be external so it can be an external call.*

 ### ▸ `getActionSummary(bytes memory _action, address _altTarget):ActionSummary _summary`

 Return a summary of the multicall action